tawfiek/GSoC-proposal/hydrogen-sso.md

 1 week             | August 16 - 23, 2021         | First Evaluations.
 1 month            | July 16, 2021 - August 16, 2021 | Handle all redirect stuff, adding the new views and test all the end product to deliver a fully functional SSO .
 2 weeks            | August 16 - 30, 2021        | All codes should be submitted and discuss any issues with the community
-Ongoing             | -- | Support this feature and enhance it over time to fits our community needs, Extends the number of formats should be available to export conversion.
+Ongoing             | -- | Support this feature, and paying some efforts to test and document hydrogen to be more community friendly